Gaglia88/gsm_repro/README.md

-## Reproducibility experiments of Generalized Supervised Meta-blocking
+## Reproducibility experiments for Generalized Supervised Meta-blocking
 This repository contains the code to reproduce the experiments performed in [1].

 ### Structure